HCLOpenBMC/documents/design/OCP_multi-host_OEM_implementation.md

 a bridge between host and BMC.
 All the communication between host and BMC is through BIC.
 The interface between the BMC and BIC is IPMB.
 There are standard and oem specific ipmb commands supported in BIC, many oem commands are specific to some oem feature.
-These commands may not fit in to any other repository in openbmc. for example OEM BIOS upgrade through IPMB, OEM CPLD upgrade etc. So to handle this we may need a specific service to handle the BIC related features.
+These oem commands may fit into fb-ipmi-oem since it has standard oem commands also.
+But the oem commands handlers should initiated from new daemon with new repository in openbmc. for example OEM BIOS upgrade through IPMB, OEM CPLD upgrade etc. So to handle this we may need a specific service to handle the BIC related features.

 This design document focusing on oem commands for OCP multi host platforms, it supports features such as firmware upgrade of CPLD, VR, BIOS and BIC.
 The first